 Written just five years before his untimely death, The Marriage of Figaro is one of Mozart’s most successful operas to this day.
 Surprisingly, at the time of its Viennese premiere in 1786, The Marriage of Figaro, was only moderately successful.
 Although, by the third performance the encores had almost doubled its performance time.

 The opera itself is filled with recognisable music, but there is none quite so well known as the Overture.
 The Marriage of Figaro takes place over ‘one crazy day’, a theme which is reflected in the fast and slow tempos and loud and soft dynamics of the opera’s introduction.

 Sull’aria – The Marriage of Figaro

 The film The Shawshank Redemption brought Mozart’s operas to the masses in the 1990s, specifically The Marriage of Figaro’s ‘Sull’aria’.

-In the famous scene, the opera’s Countess and Susanna can be heard singing to one another, as the music is played out into the jail’s courtyard.
-You can watch the scene, or have a listen to other ways films use famous songs from operas in our guide to opera in film.
+In the famous scene, the opera’s Countess and Susanna can be heard singing to one another, as the music is played out into the jail’s courtyard – watch the scene.

 Serenade No. 13 in G Major, K 525